 Levels of Service Intensity for Residential Drug Treatment Programs

-According to a research article, Residential Treatment for Individuals with Substance Use Disorders: Assessing the Evidence, there are different levels of service intensity for residential treatment.
+According to a research article, , there are different levels of service intensity for residential treatment.
 Low-intensity services provide 24 hours of supportive care in a structured environment.
 The purpose is to minimize a person's risk of relapse or continued substance use.
 Therapy may include group living skills training, individuals and group therapy, and intensive outpatient treatment.
 Medium intensity services are also 24-hour care and treat a person with co-occurring disorders.
 The level of care includes services that are slow-paced and repetitive.
-Primarily, services are focussed on preventing relapse, continued problems, or continued substance use.
+Primarily, services are focused on preventing relapse, continued problems, or continued substance use.

 Overall, the purpose of all rehabilitation is to reintegrate the person into the community once treatment is complete.
 Hight intensity residential services also provide 24-hour care and treatment.
 Typically, this level of care is for someone struggling with chronic relapse, criminal activity, and who has been through multiple forms of treatment.
 Services reduce the risk of relapse, reinforce prosocial behaviors, assist with healthy reintegration into the community, and provide skill-building.
 An addiction assessment would help the addict and family determine the level of care required.